-Juan Chiavassa is a drummer from Venado Tuerto, Argentina and currently lives in Brooklyn, US.
+Juan Chiavassa is a drummer from Venado Tuerto, Argentina currently living in Brooklyn, US.
 He was born in 1991 and started playing drums at the age of 9.

-Juan is an active musician who is currently residing in NYC, performing in venues around the city such as Smalls, Fat Cat, 55 Bar, Mezzrow, Minton's, Nublu, among others, as well as doing recordings and producing musical projects, both as a leader and as a sideman.
-He has performed music tours in US, Canada, Japan, Italy, Spain, Colombia, Argentina and Uruguay, with different musical projects.
+Juan is an active musician who is currently residing in NYC, performing in venues around the city such as Blue Note, Smalls, Fat Cat, 55 Bar, Mezzrow, Minton's, Nublu, among others, as well as doing recordings and producing musical projects, both as a leader and as a sideman.
+He has performed music tours in US, Canada, Japan, Europe, Colombia, Argentina and Uruguay, with different musical projects.

 In 2019 Juan performed at The Tonight Show starring Jimmy Fallon with rap superstar and multi-Grammy winning artist Residente and Bad Bunny.

-His versatile style and listening skills allows him to adapt his voice on drums to a real wide variety of musical situations, such as Jazz and improvised music as well as other genres like Latin Music, R&B, Soul, Hip Hop, Rock, Pop, Blues, Ethnic, etc.
+His versatile style and listening skills allows him to adapt his voice on drums to a real wide variety of musical situations, such as Jazz and improvised music as well as other genres like Latin Music, R&B, Soul, Hip Hop, Experimental, Rock, Pop, Blues, World Music, etc.